AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 Services
 ----------
-This page allows you stop/start/restart various services
+This page allows you stop/start/restart various services.

+Use **Services Download Log Bundle Locally** to download the support log bundle to your local system.
+Submit a support ticket first.

+Use **Services Upload Log Bundle to Support** to send your support log bundle directly to Aviatrix Support (the log bundle is uploaded to s3).

 Resources
 -----------
-Resources helps you understand the resource utilization levels in your appliances and take necessary actions
+The Resources page helps you understand the resource utilization levels in your appliances (to determine if you need to take necessary actions).

 Licensing
 -----------
-This page provides functionality for viewing your current license or release the license.
+This page provides functionality for viewing your current license key or releasing the license.

-**Releasing License*** this
+If you plan to terminate your current instance of CoPilot and deploy a new instance using the same license key, release the CoPilot licence of the current instance first.
+To release the license, click the RESET button.

 Index Management
 -----------------